 The Authority is exposed to various risks of loss related to torts; theft of, damage to and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
-The Authority joined together with other local governments in the Commonwealth to form the Virginia Association of Counties Group Self-Insurance Risk Pool, a public entity risk pool currently operating as a common risk management and insurance program for member governments.
+The Authority joined together with other local governments in the Commonwealth to form the Virginia Risk Sharing Association, a public entity risk pool currently operating as a common risk management and insurance program for member governments.
 The Authority pays an annual premium to the pool for its workers compensation coverage, property and liability insurance.
 The Agreement for Formation of the association provides that the association will be self-sustaining through member premiums.
 Settled claims have not exceeded pool coverage in any of the past three fiscal years.